ad-freiburg/qlever/README.md

     word    isEntity    contextId   score

-For example, for a sentence "He discovered penicillin, a drug.", it could look like this:
+For example, for a sentence `He discovered penicillin, a drug.`, it could look like this:

     He                  0   0   1
     <Alexander_Fleming> 1   0   1